Ryo-N7/Ryo-N7.github.io/_posts/2021-09-23-CanPL-GoogleDrive-GithubActions-Tutorial.md

 Now we need to create a workflow YAML file within the `.github/workflows/` directory.
 This is the file which gives GHA instructions on what to do.
+Here is the [link](https://github.com/Ryo-N7/CanPL_Analysis/blob/main/.github/workflows/Get-GoogleDrive-Data-And-Plot.yaml) to the one I created.

 First, you want to figure out how often you want this GHA to run.
 It really depends on what you want to do with GHA.
 For the purposes of the